saintybalboa/serverless-demo/README.md

 A [Github Action](./.github/workflows/ui-manual-deploy.yml) has been setup to allow deployments to the production domain in AWS to be triggered manually via the Github interface.

 Manual deployments can also be carried out on your local machine.
+Ensure [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html) is installed on your local machine and that the `AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY` environment variables are set.
+This is required to allow Serverless to deploy the infrastructure to AWS from your local machine.

 From the `ui` directory run:
 ```bash
 DOMAIN_PREFIX=dev API_BASE_URL=api-dev.msswebdevelopment.com COMMIT_HASH=main make deploy
 ```